 Strengths One of the largest global drug manufacturers.
 Ability to innovate.
-Diverse product portfolio, including OTC and generic medicines.
+Diverse product portfolio, including over-the-counter and generic medicines.
 Weaknesses No local manufacturing presence.
 Iran's underdeveloped healthcare system.
 Counterfeiting remaining a major threat to innovative pharmaceuticals.
 Opportunities Rising demand for innovative drugs, albeit in the longer term.
-Strong competition from other global players.
+Limited competition from other global players.
+Easing of international sanctions creating a more attractive operating environment.
 Demographic profile prioritising chronic disease treatments.
 Threats Pending patent expirations.
-Iran's political situation limiting FDI, as well as financial transactions.
+Iran's political situation limiting foreign direct investment, as well as financial transactions.
 Difficulties securing adequate healthcare and pharmaceutical funding.

 Company Overview Novartis is the leading Swiss manufacturer of prescription and consumer pharmaceuticals.
 The company offers generic drugs through its Sandoz subsidiary.
 Its products are distributed through domestic firms, with Novartis having no direct manufacturing presence in Iran, although it reportedly has a business centre there (a Novartis Pharma Services Inc. branch office).

-StrategyThe company's iconoclastic approach to the industry has seen it expand into generic drugs.
+Strategy The company's iconoclastic approach to the industry has seen it expand into generic drugs.
 The progressive ageing of the population is increasing the need for medicines as well as the need to restrain healthcare costs, which supports demand for generic drugs.
-Novartis also recently engaged in an asset swap with GlaxoSmithKline (GSK), which saw Novartis acquire GSK's oncology business in exchange for its own vaccines unit.
+Novartis also recently engaged in an asset swap with GlaxoSmithKline, which saw Novartis acquire GlaxoSmithKline's oncology business in exchange for its own vaccines unit.
 Novartis is likely to remain wary of the political and economic situation in Iran, although it is likely to continue offering prescription medicines in key therapeutic areas, such as oncology.